RohanSingh17/Behavioral_Cloning/Writeup_Report.md

 finally joins with flattened layer which is fully connected to another layer with 128 neurons and finally ends in a prediction neuron.
 This neuron is used to predict steering angles.

+The training images used as input are cropped `(lines #)` and normalized `(lines #)` before passing into the model.

 #### 2. Attempts to reduce overfitting in the model

 Overfitting was not observed while training the model as validation loss was always found to be lower than training loss.
-Hence, no dropout layers were used in the model architecture.
-This was confirmed on different datasets (provided by udacity as well as new dataset generated locally).
+However, dropout layers `(lines #)` were still used in the model architecture.
+The model was then validated on different datasets (provided by udacity as well as new dataset generated locally).

 #### 3. Model parameter tuning